WerWolv/Documentation/pattern_language/core-language/data-types.md

 ### Arrays

-Arrays are a contiguous collection of one or more value of the same type.
+Arrays are a contiguous collection of one or more values of the same type.

 #### Constant sized array